thillRobot/seam_detection/README.md

 #### Step 1 - Setup ROS workspace
-If you want to use a catkin workspace that is already setup, then you can skip **Step 1** (you workspace must compile).
-If you do not, then create and build a catkin workspace before proceeding.
+Create and build a catkin workspace before proceeding.
 Choose a location and insert a name for the workpace.
 Typically this is somewhere in `~/`.

 ```
 mkdir -p ~/<workspace-name>/src